AI45Lab/PseudoBench/README.md

 # PseudoBench

-This folder contains a minimal open-source version of PseudoBench.
+This folder contains a open-source version of PseudoBench.

 - `PseudoBench.jsonl`: benchmark items
 - `prompt.py`: prompts for report generation and evaluation